apizzuto/bootcamp-machine-learning/README.md

 Materials for a talk given on an introduction to Machine Learning and Boosted Decision Trees for the IceCube 2019 Bootcamp.
 Slides can be found at https://github.com/apizzuto/bootcamp-machine-learning/Bootcamp-Machine-Learning.slides.html

+Much of the material that went into these slides came from James Bourbeau's previous talks on Machine Learning.
+Find him on [GitHub](https://github.com/jrbourbeau/).

 ## Installation

 The dependencies for generating the slides are: